Citizen Charter of the Bank

 1. Credit Facilities for Agriculturists : There are number of credit schemes to meet the various credit needs of farmers available at all general banking branches.
 Some of the Schemes are as under. -

-*PSB Scheme for Boosting Farm Machanization: Any farmer having minimum 2 acre agricultural land is eligible for loan to purchase Power tillers/ threshers/Reapers/ Tractor/ sprayer/laser land leveller/bulldozers/ JCBs/ Well Boring/ Combine Harvester as well as for its repair/renovation.
+*PSB Scheme for Boosting Farm Machanization: Any farmer having minimum 2 to 5 acre perennially irrigated agricultural land is eligible for loan to purchase Power tillers/ threshers/Reapers/ Tractor/ sprayer/laser land leveller/bulldozers/ JCBs/ Well Boring/ Combine Harvester as well as for its repair/renovation.

 *PSB Scheme of Financing Two Wheeler/Jeep/Car/ SUV For Farmers